Bill Evans (saxophonist)

-William D. Evans (born February 8, 1958) is an American jazz saxophonist, who was a member of the Miles Davis group in the 1980s and has since led several of his own bands, including Push and Soulgrass.
+William D. Evans (born February 9, 1958) is an American jazz saxophonist, who was a member of the Miles Davis group in the 1980s and has since led several of his own bands, including Push and Soulgrass.
 Evans plays tenor and soprano saxophones.
-He has recorded over 17 solo albums and received two Grammy Award nominations.
-He recorded an award-winning album called Bill Evans – Vans Joint with the WDR Big Band in 2009.
+He has recorded over 27 solo albums and received two Grammy Award nominations.
+He recorded an album called Bill Evans – Vans Joint with the WDR Big Band in 2009.

 He has played a variety of music with his solo projects, including bluegrass, jazz, and funk.
-His style is influenced by Michael Brecker, Bob Berg, Sonny Rollins, Joe Henderson, John Coltrane, Stan Getz, Steve Grossman, and Dave Liebman.
+His early influences on saxophone were Sonny Rollins, Joe Henderson, John Coltrane, Stan Getz, Steve Grossman, and Dave Liebman.

 Biography

 Evans was born in Clarendon Hills, Illinois, United States.
-His father was a classical piano prodigy and until junior high school Evans studied classical clarinet.
-He attended Hinsdale Central High School and studied with tenor saxophonist Vince Micko.
+His father was a classical piano prodigy and until junior high school Evans studied classical piano.
+He attended Hinsdale Central High School and studied with Bunky Green and Joe Daly in Chicago while attending high school.
 Early in his studies he was able to hear such artists as Sonny Stitt and Stan Getz at the Jazz Showcase in Chicago.

 Evans attended University of North Texas and William Paterson University, where he studied with Dave Liebman, an alumnus of trumpeter Miles Davis's early 1970s bands.
-Moving to New York city in 1979, he spent countless hours in lofts playing jazz standards and perfecting his improvisational style.
+Moving to New York city in 1979, he spent hours in lofts playing jazz standards and perfecting his improvisational style.

-At the age of 22, he joined Miles Davis and was part of his comeback in the early to mid–1980s.
+At the age of 22, he joined Miles Davis and was part of his comeback in the early to mid–1980s.He was instrumental in helping Davis put the group together, bringing in Mike Stern, Marcus Miller and John Scofield.
 Notable albums recorded with Davis include The Man With The Horn, We Want Miles, Star People, and Decoy.
 Evans is unrelated to pianist Bill Evans (1929–1980), who played with Davis in the 1950s.